 Firstly, make sure your wifi is set up to use WPA or WPA2 settings, instead of the weakest option, WEP, which is often the default.

-Secondly, disable guest networks – this is a good starting point to make it harder to get in.
+Secondly, disable guest networks – this is a good starting point to make it harder to get in and keep your smart home safe.

 5: Create Two Wifi Networks